 So why hasn’t HMLR more fully embraced the opportunity?

 The UK generally lags EU best practices when it comes to completion of electronic documentation.
-This is for many reasons, but for eSigning this may be largely due to UK Banks early abandonment of signing for simple bank transactions such as Cheques or online purchases, favouring Chip and Pin and new forms of digital transactions and currencies. eSigning has subsequently been seen as somewhat unfashionable.
+This is for many reasons, but for eSigning this may be largely due to UK Banks early abandonment of signing for simple bank transactions such as Cheques or online purchases, favouring Chip and Pin and new forms of digital transactions and currencies.
+Basic eSigning was subsequently seen as somewhat unfashionable with little innovation - but this ignores huge strides being made by market challengers.

 Some UK organisations are global pioneers of alternative methods of the identification of individuals and methods of consent and witnessing, however most of the commercial solutions of scale are driven by US vendors.
 When it comes to eSigning, the US vendors have focused on the mass market of simple transactions, rather than the high value complex signing landscape relevant for property transactions.
 There are also tensions between the US Cloud Act with the EU’s GDPR.
 Particularly with the importance of home ownership, should such risks be taken?